dataquir/documents/_build/html/_sources/api.txt

 	* start
 	* limit

-Example – q=nymar&start=0&limit=10
+Example \– q=nymar&start=0&limit=10

 Filters
 *******
-You can narrow down the search results by applytion filters.
+You can narrow down the search results by applying filters.
 Filters are of following two type:
 	* Text Filter
 	* Range Filter